adgodinho/adamDb/README.md

 ======

 AdamDb is a minimalist database query builder for PHP.
-AdamDb is a fork from AdamDb by Frédéric Guillot
+AdamDb is a fork from PicoDb by Frédéric Guillot

 Features
 --------